PrisonRodeo/PLSC503-2022-git/README.md

 # PLSC503-2022-git

- PLSC 503 Github repository - Spring 2022
+This is the github repository for the Spring 2022 iteration of PLSC 503.
+It contains class slides, data, computer code, and class assignments.